 A quorum shall consist of all three members of the Committee.

 Grievance Hearing Committee Chair.
-The College President shall appoint one member of the Grievance Hearing Committee to serve as the chair.
+The College President, or designee, shall appoint one member of the Grievance Hearing Committee to serve as the chair.
 The decision of the Grievance Hearing Committee Chair shall be final on all matters relating to the conduct of the hearing unless there is a vote by both other members of the Grievance Hearing Committee to the contrary.

 Time Limits: Any times specified in these procedures may be shortened or lengthened if there is mutual concurrence by all parties in writing.

 Hearing Process.
-Within 14 days following receipt of the formal written statement of the grievance and request for hearing, the College President or designee shall appoint a Grievance Hearing Committee as described above.
-The Grievance Hearing Committee and the Grievance Officer shall meet in private and without the parties present to determine whether the written statement of the grievance presents sufficient grounds for a hearing.
+Within 10 days following receipt of the formal written statement of the grievance and request for hearing, the College President or designee shall appoint a Grievance Hearing Committee as described above.
+The names of the Grievance Hearing Committee shall be forwarded to the Grievant and the Respondent.
+They will each have 5 days to exercise the right to a preemptory challenge of a single committee member. .
+After 5 days the right to challenge the committee composition will be deemed waived.
+Within 10 days of confirmation, the Grievance Hearing Committee and the Grievance Officer shall meet in private and without the parties present to determine whether the written statement of the grievance presents sufficient grounds for a hearing.

 The determination of whether the Statement of Grievance presents sufficient grounds for a hearing shall be based on the following considerations: